The History of Black-Jewish Relations in the U.S.

 Post-Civil Rights/Crown Heights Riots

-Part 6
+PART 6

 Current Challenges and Opportunities

-The history of Black-Jewish relations in the U.S. reflects both unity and division, with moments of collaboration demonstrating the power of solidarity in the face of injustice.
-While tensions have arisen, true progress comes from listening, understanding, and acknowledging both communities’ struggles and triumphs.
-At the same time, it is important to note that the “Black” and “Jewish” communities are not entirely separate.
-There are many Jews of color in the Jewish community.
-This video and accompanying resources explore the ebbs and flows of Black-Jewish relations and how fostering empathy and cooperation can be a force for unity rather than division.
+It is also important to note that the “Black” and “Jewish” communities are not entirely separate — many Jews of color are part of both the Black and Jewish communities.
+This video and accompanying resources explore the evolving dynamics of Black-Jewish relations and how fostering empathy and cooperation serve as a force for unity rather than division.

 How to use this guide

 This guide is designed to enhance your students’ engagement with the video.
 You can pause at the suggested “Stop/Do/Discuss” points to explore key concepts through discussion and reflection questions provided for each section.
+Alternatively, you may prefer to show the entire video without breaks and use the discussion questions and activities at the end of this guide (“Summative Activities & Reflection”) for a comprehensive post-viewing discussion.

 Download Educator’s Guide